DungKHoang/Using-RedHat-RedFish-Ansible-collection-and-HPE-iLO/README.md

 ### JSON input file
-  The input filw will be in JSON format.
+  The input file will be in JSON format.
 Use the **resources.json** as an example.
 Playbooks will use only attributes related to iLO

 ### Playbooks for configuring iLO